-Enjoy these edifying Th.M. thesis papers by Rev. Charles R. Biggs.
+Enjoy these edifying Th.M. thesis papers by our founding pastor, Rev. Charles R. Biggs.

 John Owen, the Holy Spirit, and True Christian Experience

 Learn from our forefather John Owen on the importance of the Holy Spirit and Holy Scripture in our Christian experience.
 Experience is the food of all grace by the grace and power of Christ’s Spirit.

 Entertaining the “Blessed Lodger”: A Theology of the Holy Spirit in the Gospel Ministry of Richard Sibbes

 The “Sweetdropper,” the “Heavenly Dr. Sibbes,” is a gold mine of tender, pastoral advice on how to make Christ known in life and preaching.

 Common Grace: John Calvin, Abraham Kuyper, and Cornelius Van Til